 Disclaimer: iCarly © Dan Schneider

 This room is so old and dusty now.
 That's the first thing he notices about it as he makes his way inside, gently closing the door behind him.
 The click of the lock sliding into place sends an unexpected chill throughout his entire body.
-God, it's so eerily quiet in here.
+It's way too quiet in here.
 That's the second thing he notices.
-It's so quiet that literally every sound seems to be amplified.
-Even as he lets out a soft sigh, it's heavy enough to immediately shatter through the silence of this room, carrying his breath along with it.
+It's so eerily quiet that literally every sound seems to be amplified.
+Even as he lets out a soft sigh, it's heavy enough to immediately shatter through the silence of the room, carrying his breath along with it.

 He's all grown up now, in his early thirties, and it feels like forever ago that he's looked through—let alone actually used—all of this stuff that's currently packed away in large cardboard boxes.
 He walks over to the pile of stacked up boxes, and as he does, the old wooden floorboard makes a low creeeeeak beneath his feet.
 He stops in the center of the room, standing completely still for only a moment, before the silence becomes so deafening that he can no longer stand it.